Siddarth2026/Dual-core-Quad-HW-Threaded-ARM-ISA-Compatible-Processor/README.md

 The control logic block grants one of the cores access to the shared main memory by driving the multiplexers' select lines.
 By design, **Core 0** has a higher priority than **Core 1**, so during conflicts, Core 0 is granted access first.
 The control logic also handles cache-miss stalls, particularly when both cores request access simultaneously.
 In addition, it performs tag validation during cache write-back after a cache miss or when one core writes to a memory location that is already cached by the other core, maintaining cache coherence between the two cores.

+## Repository Modules Overview

+This repository contains all the hardware modules required to implement the dual-core, quad-threaded ARM ISA-compatible processor.

+### Quad-Threaded 6-Stage Pipelined Core Datapath

+#### IF — Instruction Fetch

+* **`threadid.v`** — Generates the current `thread_id`.
+The `PC_enable` signal advances the thread ID, implementing a round-robin scheduler that cycles from 0 to 3 and then back to 0.

+* **`program_counter.v`** — Implements the program counter (PC) for a single hardware thread.
+The `PC_enable` signal enables PC updates, while `PC_stall` freezes the PC during hazards detected by the HDU.
+When a branch is taken, the PC is updated with the `Branch_address`; otherwise, it advances to the next sequential instruction.

+* **`mux4to1.v`** — Four-to-one multiplexer that selects the program counter based on the current `thread_id`.

+* **`imem1.v` / `imem1.xco`** — Implements the instruction memory for a core.
+It stores the program instructions fetched by the PC, while the `.xco` file contains the Xilinx CORE Generator configuration for the underlying block RAM.

+### ID — Decode

+* **`control_unit.v`** — Decodes the instruction opcode and condition fields and generates the control signals used throughout the pipeline, including register write, memory write, `ALU_OP`, `Mem2Reg`, `ALU_SRC`, and related control signals.

+* **`register_file.v`** — Implements the general-purpose register file (RF).
+Provides two read ports for operands and one write-back port.
+Four instances are used, one for each hardware thread.

+* **`HDU.v`** — Hazard Detection Unit.
+Detects load-use hazards between the ID and EX stages and stalls the pipeline only when the dependent instructions belong to the same thread.

+* **`demux_address.v`** — Demultiplexer that routes the register read address ports to one of the four register files.
+The current `thread_id` of that stage is used as the select signal.

+* **`demux_data.v`** — Demultiplexer that routes the write address, write data, and write enable signals to one of the four register files.
+The `thread_id` from the write-back stage is used as the select signal.

+* **`mux_data.v`** — Multiplexer that selects the read data outputs from the four register files and forwards them to the pipeline.
+The current `thread_id` of that stage is used as the select signal.

+### EX — Execute

+* **`ALU.v`** — Implements the arithmetic logic unit (ALU).
+It performs arithmetic and logical operations specified by `ALU_OP`, generates the `NZCV` condition flags, and computes effective addresses for data memory during load and store operations.

+- **`FU.v`** — Forwarding unit.
+Resolves RAW data hazards by forwarding the EX/MEM1, MEM1/MEM2, and MEM2/WB results of the same thread back into the EX-stage operand muxes.

+- **`FMP.v`** — Forwarding mux is used alongside the forwarding unit to select between register file outputs and forwarded values.

+  ### MEM1 — Cache Memory and Tag RAM

+  * **`dmem.xco`/`dmem.v`** - Data cache memory.
+Used for load and store operations.
+In case of a cache miss, then data from main memory is written back to the cache for future quick retrieval.
+The `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.
+  * **`tagram.v`/`tagram.xco`** - Tag RAM performs cache tag lookup and validation.
+It compares the stored tag and valid bit with the requested address to determine whether a cache hit or cache miss has occurred.
+The `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.

+### MEM2 — Main Memory access

+*Contains the input/output ports and control signals required to access the shared main memory.
+It handles memory read and write operations, and on a cache miss, transfers data between the main memory and the data cache.

+### WB — Writeback

+- Writeback is handled by the final mux inside **`pipeline_datapath.v`**, which selects between the ALU result and the load memory value before driving the register file's write port in **`register_file.v`**.